jpuka/mushi-identifier/README.md

 **Base steps**

-- [x] Review literature and make initial modelling choices:
+- [x] Review literature and make initial modelling choices (architecture, metrics, baseline performance, hyperparameters)
-  - [x] Architecture
-  - [x] Metrics
-  - [x] Baseline performance
-  - [x] Hyperparameters
 - [x] Build, train and save an initial model
-- [x] Write prediction functions
+- [x] Write prediction function
 - [ ] Write plotting functions
 - [ ] Tune hyperparameters
 - [ ] Build, train and save a better model

 **Additional steps**

-- [ ] Implement k-fold cross validation instead of standard data split to increase the reliability of validation scores.
+- [ ] Implement (iterated) k-fold cross validation (with shuffling) instead of standard data split to increase the reliability of validation scores.
+This might be required for hyperparameter tuning to not overfit to the validation data.
-- [ ] Consider iterated k-fold with shuffling, if enough computational resources.
-If we do hyperparameter tuning, this might be needed in any case to not overfit to the validation data.
 - [ ] Consider adding macro-averaged F1 score to metrics (by subclassing), since it works well for long-tailed class distributions [Fungi paper].
-- [ ] Based on the model prediction, present yes/no-questions to the user ("If you cut the bottom, does it bleed white? y/n") to verify the species.
-- [ ] Consider MobileNetV2 outside of Keras to improve image resolution
 - [ ] Consider MobileNetV3 as the base model

 ### Deployment